starlit-nox/reading-notes/201/Class08/classnotes_08.md

 **How can using certain properties of flexbox negatively impact accessibility?**

+It changes the visability on the browser
-They can sometimes have perfomance issues for the site

-They can increase the load time for large projects
+It can sometimes have perfomance issues for the site / increased load time for large sites

 **What are some advantages of using flexbox over float?**

-Its super responsive

-Its mobile-friendly
+Flexbox is more versitile than float, float focuses on manipulating the display

-Easily change the order of elemnts on our webpage without even making changes in html
+Flexbox is more mobile friendly too and it changes the order of the elements in the site without making changes in the htmls

 **How does this topic connect with your long term goals?**

+It connects with my long term goals seeing that I want to make make freelnace Toyhou.se profiles.